no-trbl-2-u/CodeStumble/src/components/Layout/Article/md_articles/arrayCardio01.md

 ```

 Buuuuut, that doesn't work.
-Unfortunately for us, we've gotta do something with this data before we can use filter again.
+Unfortunately for us, we have to do something with this data before we can use filter again.
 This is where **Flattening** comes in (I think).

 *Disclaimer: You could **definitely** solve this whole thing in a much simpler way, but if you've made it this far, you'd probably appreciate the deep dive.
 Also, flatMap() is a thing and I'm pretty sure it'd fix this whole thing up.*